jansu-dev/Jan-blog/docs/en/english/03vantage_english/3-11scenario_goingplaces.md

     a.
 "Can you lend me a flashlight?" --> My sister asked me to lend her a flashlight.
     b.
 "Don't use hotel shampoo." --> A friend told/advised me not to use hotel shampoo.

+7. You can use `in what way?` to ask for more details about someone's ideas or opinions.

+8. How to draw conclusions from what the other one says using expressions like these.
+    a.
+(So) you're saying (that) ...
+    b.
+(So) what you're saying is ...
+    c. (so) I guess ... (then)
+    d. you mean

 ## Problems I have to overcome

 1. distinguish pronunciation and meaning of words below: